Aristeus antennatus: History

-The prawn traditionally has been fished off the Palamós coasts and in other Catalan coastal towns as by example Blanes, Arenys, Roses or of the coast of Tarragona.
-Towards 1950 fishermen come from the south of Catalonia and of the Valencian Country they introduced the technology of fish trawling in Palamós and some very important fishing-grounds of shrimp were discovered.
-Since then it has gained importance in the Comfraria de Pescadors de Palamós (Palamós's Fishermen Guild), and nowadays it has achieved renown and recognition.
+The prawn historically has been fished off the Palamós coasts and in other Catalan coastal towns as by example Blanes, Arenys, Roses or of the coast of Tarragona.
+Towards 1950 fishermen came from the south of Catalonia and of the Valencian Country.
+They introduced the technology of fish trawling in Palamós and fishing-grounds of shrimp were discovered.

+Since then it has gained importance in the Confraria de Pescadors de Palamós (Palamós's Fishermen Guild).